hayeah/metacircus/writings/_posts/2011-09-19-from-the-office-to-travelling-the-world.markdown

 <span class="caption">Sunset at Tofino</span>

 As I was picking up freelancing gigs, I got serious about travelling.
-@romansnitko told me that he was going to live in Thailand for 6 months, and invited me to go.
+[Roman Snitko](http://twitter.com/romansnitko) told me that he was going to live in Thailand for 6 months, and invited me to go.
 When he was there last time, he rented a new vacation condo unit for $450 a month.
 The building had a roof top swimming pool overseeing the ocean, and a gym.
 He said that in Thailand he could easily live for less than